ThomasDillard1/amplify-budget/README.md

-Overview:
+# Project Overview:

 I developed a personal finance application where users can input and track their expenses.
 I used AWS Amplify to simplify the development process by integrating authentication (AWS Cognitio), user authorization (AWS IAM), database (Dynamo DB) & GraphQL API, and hosting for CI/CD via GitHub.
+Project deployed at: https://main.d3oritrzpio0z8.amplifyapp.com/

-Tech Stack:
+# Tech Stack:

 Backend - DynamoDB, GraphQL
 Frontend - React.js

-Get Started:
+# Get Started:

 1) Create an account via email
 2) Create expenses - you can create, read, update, delete, sort & filter
 3) Get the category breakdown to see your spending habits over a time period